Watermark Lodging Trust (Carey Watermark Investors I & II) Redemptions Remain Suspended, Tender off price indicates 50% loss

 Carey Watermark Investors 1 and Carey Watermark Investors 2, two publicly registered non-traded REITs sponsored by W.P.
 Carey Inc. (NYSE: WPC), merged in October 2019, to create a hotel REIT, Watermark Lodging Trust.
 Unfortunately for investors, after the merger, the REIT declared its first post-merger net asset value (NAV) of $5.51 per Class A share and $5.45 per Class T share.
 Original shares were sold for $10 each indicating nearly a 50% loss.

-Mackenzie Capital Management has just extended a tender offer to purchase shares of Watermark Lodging Trust for $5 per share.
-According to a letter to investors, although Watermark recently announced a merger agreement with Brookfield Real Estate Funds, there is no guarantee if or when that transaction will be approved or closed.
-(See: Recovery of Investment Losses in Watermark Lodging Trust.)
+Mackenzie Capital Management tendered shares of Watermark Lodging Trust for $5 per share after Watermark announced a merger agreement with Brookfield Real Estate Funds.
 The company’s distributions and redemptions have been paused since March 2020, according to the letter.

 Watermark Lodging Trust Hotel Closings during Covid Pandemic